 If you are not used to eating late, embrace the “aperitivo” culture.

-Italians normally go for a pre-dinner aperitivo between 6:00 pm and 8:00 pm.
-You can sit down in a piazza and most bars will serve you some crisps, pizza, nuts, and nibbles with your Aperol Spritz (THE Aperitivo!).
+Italians usually go for a pre-dinner aperitivo between 6:00 pm and 8:00 pm.
+You can sit down in a piazza, and most bars will serve you some crisps, pizza, nuts, and nibbles with your Aperol Spritz (THE Aperitivo!).

-The most famous ice cream in the world is the Italian gelato, and there is a reason for that!
-It’s simply amazing and you won’t be able to stop eating it!
+The most famous ice cream in the world is Italian gelato, and there is a reason for that!
+It’s simply amazing, and you won’t be able to stop eating it!

 So there is no reason to resist!
 Just go for it at any time of the day.
-You can have gelato for breakfast, after lunch, morning or afternoon snack or after dinner.
+You can have gelato for breakfast, after lunch, for morning or afternoon snacks, or after dinner.

 Any time is good for gelato in Italy!

-You are going to Italy, you want to blend in.
-These are the things you need to know to behave like a real Italian!
+If you are going to Italy and you want to blend in, these are the things you need to know to behave like a real Italian!

 Another couple of words worth remembering are: